ProjectDVD/ProjectDVD.github.io/modules/module 3/_posts/2000-01-03-learn-quant.md

 Finally, we have **measures of variability**, which include **range**, **variance**, and **standard deviation**.
 In the library setting, you will typically only work with range, which is found by subtracting the lowest value from the highest value.
 Range helps show how much difference exists within the data set and can reveal whether experiences, behaviors, or outcomes are fairly consistent or highly varied.
 A librarian might want to calculate the range for technology usage within and across grade levels.
 You would track the number of times each class uses the library databases in a month.
 Calculating the range will reveal whether database use is fairly even across grade levels or whether some classes are using the resources far more frequently than others.
 It is rare that you would calculate the variance and standard deviation.
 If you would like to learn more about these two measures of variability, please visit the “Explore More” subsection in this module.

-**WATCH** [Grad Coach Descriptive Statistics: Full Tutorial - Mean, Median, Mode, Variance & SD (With Examples)](url) to learn more about descriptive statistics and to see quantitative analysis in action [13:24 minutes]
+**WATCH** [Grad Coach Descriptive Statistics: Full Tutorial - Mean, Median, Mode, Variance & SD (With Examples)](url){:target="_blank"} to learn more about descriptive statistics and to see quantitative analysis in action [13:24 minutes]

 ##### Quantitative Analysis Tools
 The above examples provide smaller sample sets than a librarian typically encounters.
 More often than not, you will be working with more than 10 numbers at a time.
 There are tools you can use to assist with analyzing quantitative data.
 The two most easily accessible tools include Microsoft Excel and Google Sheets, both of which are spreadsheets.
-Both Microsoft and Google offer instructions for how to perform basic analysis functions in [Excel](url) and [Sheets](url), respectively.
+Both Microsoft and Google offer instructions for how to perform basic analysis functions in [Excel](url){:target="_blank"} and [Sheets](url){:target="_blank"}, respectively.
 Other tools performing basic and more complicated functions (but also come at a cost) include, but are not limited to:
 * SPSS
 * JMP
 * Minitab Statistical Software